shresthagrawal/learnp2p/0/introduction.md

 - The master branch might contain changes in the documentation that is not yet released.
 It is recommended to check the latest documentation at [npm documentation](https://www.npmjs.com/package/libp2p) of js-libp2p.

-> This tutorial uses js-libp2p v0.25.4 where as the latest is v0.27.3.
+> This tutorial uses js-libp2p v0.27.6.
+Please go to the official
-> In future, the tutorial would switch to the latest versions.
+> [website](https://docs.libp2p.io) to see the latest version.